 Work experience

-Many psychology graduates choose to enter other career areas.
-Again, work or voluntary experience in your chosen field is important.
-This can include part-time work during your degree, summer placements and internships, as well as voluntary work and work shadowing.
-Some universities also offer a year out in industry where you can put your academic learning into practice.
+Many graduates pursue careers outside psychology, where getting some relevant work experience is still key.
+This can be through part-time jobs, summer placements or internships, as well as voluntary work and work shadowing.
+Some universities also offer a year out in industry as part of your degree where you can put your academic learning into practice.
+Look for opportunities to gain experience that match your career goals.

 Search for placements and find out more about work experience and internships.